Lanxin-MRDVS/Application-Algorithms/3D-Visual-Obstacle-Avoidance-Deployment-Instructions.md

 </p>

-For S10 cameras using Obstacle Avoidance 1.0, after opening the camera, click the [Basic] button on the top toolbar as shown in Figure 4.
+Click the [Basic] button on the top toolbar as shown in Figure 4.
 The basic camera settings will then appear in the status panel on the right, as shown in Figure 4.
-Scroll down and expand the 3D Settings and Filtering menus to adjust the cam- era parameters.
-The minimum amplitude in the filter settings is recommended to be set between 10 and 20.
-(Note for S10 Series: You only need to set the Glare Level in 3D Settings to 1; the minimum amplitude value does not need to be configured.
-When testing high-reflectivity objects, you can also turn the Glare value to 2 or 3 based on your needs.)
+Scroll down and expand the 3D Settings and Filtering menus to adjust the camera parameters.
+For S10 Series: You only need to set the Glare Level in 3D Settings to 1; the minimum amplitude value does not need to be configured.
+When testing high-reflectivity objects, you can also turn the Glare value to 2 or 3 based on your needs.
 For non-standard vehicle installations and parameter configurations, please contact MRDVS technical support.

 <p align="center">
 <img alt="Näyttökuva 2026-05-29 kello 12 13 56" src="https://github.com/user-attachments/assets/55a6def7-247f-4826-a4c5-7ab4dd2f7cc1" />